ThinkbotsAreFree/logo.eno/README.md

 ## multiline assignment

-eno provides a syntax for multiline content, which we use for assignment.
+eno provides a syntax for [multiline content](https://eno-lang.org/eno/guide/elements/multiline-fields/), which we use for assignment. it works just like regular assignment.

 ```
 -- oldPond